 - It’s hard to be so sanguine if we’re retired or close to it.
 When markets tumble, our emotional time horizon often shrinks, and we obsess over every rise and fall in the market averages.
 My advice: Add up the money you have in bonds and cash investments, and compare that sum to the income you need each year from your portfolio.
 In all likelihood, you could go many years without selling stocks.
 Still not comforted?
 Also ponder which expenses you might cut, should shares continue to tumble.
 That would give you additional financial breathing room—and even less reason to fret over swooning stock prices.

 Follow Jonathan on Twitter and on Facebook.
-Also check out his earlier blog about 2018’s market decline.
+Also check out his earlier article about 2018’s market decline.